 - Prepare the dough.
 Using an electric mixer or a stand mixer fitted with the paddle attachment, cream the butter until soft and fluffy.
 Add the brown sugar, molasses, and vanilla extract and beat until combined.
 Add the spices and baking soda.
 Slowly add the flour and water and mix just until a stiff dough forms.
 Place the dough in the fridge for at least 30 minutes to chill.

-- Preheat the oven to 375 F and line two large baking sheets with parchment paper or as silicone baking mat*.
-Divide the chilled dough into two, and using a lightly floured surface, roll each section out into a large rectangle, about 1/4" thick.
+- Preheat the oven to 375 F and line two large baking sheets with parchment paper or a silicone baking mat*.
+Divide the chilled dough into two, and using a lightly floured surface, roll each section out into a large rectangle, about 1/4″ thick.
 Place the cut-outs on top of the dough and using a sharp knife, outline around the cut-outs, keeping the outlined pieces in place.
-Bake the dough for 13-15 minutes or until the dough feels firm to the touch.
+Remove the paper, and bake the dough for 13-15 minutes or until the dough feels firm to the touch.
 Allow to cool 5 minutes.

 - Place the cut-out patterns on top of the outlines again and trim to ensure the pieces are the correct size.
 You will want to make sure the sides are shorter than the roof, at least by 1/2″.
 Sometimes the pieces spread in the oven, so trim the sides as necessary.
 Place them on top of the roof pieces to see.
 Remove the cut-out pieces and place on a wire rack to cool completely.

 - Once the shapes have cooled, prepare the surface for the gingerbread house.
 I used a small cookie sheet wrapped in foil.

 - Prepare the royal icing.
-Allow the house to rest for at least a couple of hours to really set before preparing the icing.
+Allow the house to rest for at least a couple of hours to really set before preparing the icing to decorate.
 In a medium bowl, use an electric mixer to beat together the egg whites and water with the powdered sugar.
 Add more water or more powdered sugar to achieve the right consistency.
 It should be thick enough to hold candy in place, but thin enough to pipe through a piping bag.

 - Use a piping bag to decorate the house, holding candy in place for a few seconds until it sticks.
 Leave the house in place until everything has hardened, about 15 minutes.
 Display, then enjoy immediately!